antistatique/drupal-bamboo-twig/README.md

 Bamboo Twig module provides some Twig extensions with some useful functions and filters that can improve development experience.

+Bamboo Twig has a lot of advantages and brings a lot of new features in the Twig landscape of Drupal 8.
+It boost the performances by using lazy loading, improve the code quality with automated workflow and include automated unit and kernel tests to ensure stability.

 ## You need Bamboo Twig if

-  - You need to "Format date using Drupal I118n" from your twig.
+  - You need to "Format date using Drupal I118n".
+  - You need to "Render a Block".
-  - You need to "Load a Block" from your twig.
+  - You need to "Render a Region".
-  - You need to "Load an Entity with view mode" from your twig.
+  - You need to "Render an Entity with view mode".
+  - You need to "Load an Entity".
+  - You need to "Render a Field".
+  - You need to "Retrieve the current user".
+  - You need to "Check permission or roles".
-  - You need to "Load a Form" from your twig.
+  - You need to "Render a Form".
+  - You need to "Deal with image styles".
+  - You need to "Use Token".
-  - You need to "Load a ImageStyle" from your twig.
+  - You need to "Create absolute URL from theme".
-  - You need to "Retrieve the Extension file from given mimeType" from your twig.
+  - You need to "Retrieve the Extension file from given mimeType".
+  - You want to use a module that follow all the best practices.
+  - You want to use a module that ensure stability with tests.
+  - You want to use a module that will be compatible Drupal 9.

 Bamboo Twig can do a lot more than that, but those are some of the obvious uses of Bamboo Twig.